simplifieditproducts/pdf-to-zpl/README.md

 ```
 <policy domain="coder" rights="read | write" pattern="PDF" />
 ```
+If this line doesn't exist at all, add it.
+You'll only run into this with tiny linux boxes like Github Actions.

 I've only tested this library on Linux and Mac so if you get it working on windows feel free to open a PR!